biocypher/biochatter/docs/open-llm.md

 [Ollama](https://ollama.com/) is arguably the biggest open-source project for local LLM hosting right now.
-In comparison to Xinference it lacks the complete freedom of running any HuggingFace model more or less easily but with the benefit of stability and the list of [supported models](https://ollama.com/library) is updated diligently by the Ollama community.
+In comparison to Xinference it lacks the complete freedom of running any HuggingFace model in a simple fashion, but has the benefit of higher stability for the supported models.
+The list of [supported models](https://ollama.com/library) is updated diligently by the Ollama community.
 BioChatter support was added by implementing the [LangChain ChatOllama](https://python.langchain.com/v0.2/docs/integrations/chat/ollama/) and [LangChain OllamaEmbeddings](https://python.langchain.com/v0.2/docs/integrations/text_embedding/ollama/)